Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 #Master-Notes The figure is [[Vespera Shadowdancer]], renowned assassin of the Serpent's Cult.
 Her task is currently to track down and extinguish the bloodline of [[Aein]], preventing the resurrection of the chosen of Elune.
 It's crucial to convey her overwhelming power to the players; Vespera should never appear threatened.
 In the face of any belligerence, she has a handy Sleep spell at her disposal.
 After answering some of the possible questions the party may have, [[Vespera Shadowdancer|Vespera]] presents an ultimatum.
 The lives of the party in return for the children stowed away in the wagon.

-#Master-Notes Among the children, one wears refined clothes and has a silver pendant that holds a picture of a duchess with her child, check [[Missing Child|missing child]] quest.
+#Master-Notes Among the children, one stands out.
+This child, of about sixteen years of age, has caramel skin, wears refined clothes and has a silver pendant that holds a picture of a duchess, check [[Missing Child|missing child]] quest.

 <span style="background-color:lightblue;color:black;"> !important </span> Here you should come up with what happens, as it should be role-played according to your group's sensitivity.